LiskArchive/lisk-sdk/protocol-specs/generators/unlocking_transaction/README.md

 - account: sender account
 - transaction: raw transaction
 - network identifier: network identifier used
-- delegates: accounts which are registered as delegate
+- validators: accounts which are registered as validator

 #### Output